What Is a Pelvic Floor, Exactly?

 According to urogynecologist John Joyce, MD, some exercises that can maintain the health of your pelvic floor include clamshells, hip abduction exercises like the side-lying leg lift, and transverse abdominal marches (like the glute bridge march, but with your butt on the floor).
 If you experience any symptoms of pelvic floor issues, though, it's best to consult a doctor or physical therapist before starting these exercises.

 Bottom line: if you have or start developing pelvic floor issues, they can be painful, tricky to fix on your own, and embarrassing to talk about.
-They're also common, Dr. King told POPSUGAR, but that's no reason you should have to endure them.
-"Just because pelvic pain is difficult to talk about, it doesn't mean you have to live life suffering from it," she said.
+But you're not alone in the matter.
+"Just because pelvic pain is difficult to talk about, it doesn't mean you have to live life suffering from it," Dr. King said.

 If you feel pain or notice any of these pelvic floor problems, see your ob-gyn or a urogynecologist, who specializes in pelvic floor issues.